Multipole analysis of substrate-supported dielectric nanoresonator arrays with T-matrix method: Introduction

 \section{Introduction}

-High index dielectric nanoresonators are used as building blocks of novel photonic devices such as photonically enhanced photovoltaic cells, biomolecule sensors and flat analogues of conventional optical devices called metasurfaces \cite{Staude2017}.
-The interest in high index dielectric nanoresonators stems from the fact that they support both electric and magnetic resonances in simple geometries such as spheres or disks, which provides further tunability of the optical response \cite{Kuzntesov2012}.
-Also, dielectric nanoresonators are less susceptible to losses and they are more compatible with the CMOS standard of modern electronics than plasmonic counterparts \cite{Staude2017}.
+High index dielectric (HID) nanoresonators are used as building blocks of novel photonic devices such as photonically enhanced photovoltaic cells, biomolecule sensors and flat analogues of conventional optical devices called metasurfaces \cite{Staude2017}.
+The interest in HID nanoresonators stems from the fact that they support both electric and magnetic resonances in simple geometries such as spheres or disks, what provides significant tunability of the optical response \cite{Kuzntesov2012}.
+Also, they are less susceptible to losses and they are more compatible with the CMOS standard of modern electronics than plasmonic counterparts \cite{Staude2017}.

-A convenient way to express and analyze the fields scattered by nanoresonators is by multipole expansion.
-The far-field characteristic of the optical response of an antenna is related to the interference of its multipole fields.
-Manipulation of these multipole moments can, for example, lead to unidirectional scattering via so-called generalized Kerker effects \cite{Liu2018}.
-Tailored, directional scattering is essential for nonlinear photonics with dielectric nanoresonators and design of Huygens metasurfaces, which exploit Kerker effects to obtain almost ideal Huygens sources \cite{Decker2015}.
+A convenient way to express and analyze the fields scattered by HID nanoresonators is by multipole expansion.
+The far-field response of an antenna is related to the interference of its multipole fields, the manipulation of which can, for example, lead to unidirectional scattering via generalized Kerker effects \cite{Liu2018}.
+Tailored, directional scattering is essential for nonlinear photonics with HID nanoresonators and design of Huygens metasurfaces, which exploit Kerker effects to obtain almost ideal Huygens sources \cite{Decker2015}.
 The conditions for achieving directional scattering are almost exclusively expressed using multipole moments.
 Notably, while small particles are usually associated with dipole moments, higher-order multipoles are also important and, upon careful design of nanoresonator geometry, can be even dominant in its scattering spectrum \cite{Zenin2020}.

-The next step from utilizing a single antenna for a given purpose is to arrange nanoresonators into an array, which predominantly takes the form of a two-dimensional construct.
-Its optical response is then determined by an interplay between the single-particle response, multiple scattering, and interference of the emitted fields.
-Multiple scattering leads to radiative coupling of multipole moments of the nanoresonators within an array and is addressed by solving a set of self-consistent equations for these moments.